Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 -Output files

 The gff file will be stored in ``merge_all_features``.
 The tag - ``Parent`` in attributes of gff file shows the parent transcript.
-If there are ``parent_tran`` in attributes of input gff files, it will be removed.